Albert-Gao/world-cities-mongodb/README.md

  1. `cities`(**23328** in total)
  1. `countries`(**252** in total)

+Even better, the

-## Why use
+## Why use it

- - Language agnostic since it's not a lib.
+ - Language agnostic because it's not a lib.
 Consume the result database using any language you like.
+ - Source data from [GeoNames.org](http://www.geonames.org/) is under active updates.
+And this app will let you update in few seconds.
  - No other 3rd party libs dependencies but official `pymongo`
  - `python main.py` to generate the database from source data
  - `python update.py` to update the source data from GeoNames
  - Remove any fields you don't need in `settings.py`
  - Support `currency symbol` which not included in the GeoNames (like `$` for `USD`)
  - Easy to add support for other database.
 See `FAQ` part.
- - Could add "duplicate" data to prevent join query (see `settings.py`)
+ - Could add "duplicate" data to prevent more queries in MongoDB (see `settings.py`)

 ## Python version